 Ingersoll Rand 2340L5 is more powerful than the Powermate Vx PLA4708065 and comes with a little bit higher price point.
 Therefore, I will only recommend this one if you are a garage geek or professional.

 The EMAX ESP10V080V1 is a heavy-duty air compressor that is rated with 38 CFM at 100 PSI.
 Therefore, it can power a 1.5” impact wrench with this one.

-Although this is a highly powerful air compressor, it doesn’t create much noise.
+Although this is a highly powerful air compressor, this is the best quiet air compressor when you need a big one.
 EMAX has reduced the noise by 25% in this compressor by advanced engineering.
 In fact, this one only makes 62 dB noise They have come up with a new air intake system that reduces the noise effectively.
 They have also designed the pump larger for noise reduction.

 One downside of this air compressor is its price point.
 You have to spend about $2000 more for this compressor than the Ingersoll Rand 2340L5 and the Powermate Vx PLA4708065.
 I have talked about the performance and feasibility of this high-end air compressor in my quietest 80-gallon air compressor article.

 How many gallon air compressor for impact wrench do you need?

 The tank size of the air compressor doesn’t matter much when you use it for impact wrench.
 The thing that matters most is the CFM rating of the air compressor.
 The more CFM an air compressor has, the powerful impact wrench it can run.